 - Grand Avenue will evolve into the main street and primary east-west movement link in the Precinct.
 The street will provide access to mixed-use developments in the west and continue via the urban services employment centre until it terminates in the heavy industrial land in the east.
-It retains an important movement function within the Precinct, providing access from within the Precinct to both the existing intersection with James Ruse Drive as well as the new accesses to the west and north of the Precinct. - While three alignment options are currently under consideration for the Parramatta Light Rail Stage 2, the Traffic and Transport Technical Implementation Report has based its assessment on route Option 2B or 2C, which will be located north of Grand Avenue.
+It retains an important movement function within the Precinct, providing access from within the Precinct to both the existing intersection with James Ruse Drive as well as the new accesses to the west and north of the Precinct. - Two alignment options are currently under consideration for the Parramatta Light Rail Stage 2.
+These routes run through Camellia, following Grand Avenue before crossing Parramatta River to connect with South Street in Rydalmere.
 These alignments would provide a new connection for residents and employees to population and employment hubs located in the west, north and east.
 New active transport crossings over the Parramatta River will be introduced with both Stages 1 and 2, which will contribute to the development of those routes into vibrant streets.
 These streets will serve a comparatively lower level of traffic than Grand Avenue but facilitate significant throughput of active and public transport movements. - A new north-south link will connect the Precinct between Rydalmere and Victoria Road in the north, and Silverwater and Silverwater Road in the south-east.
 This route will introduce two new bridges over Parramatta River and Duck River respectively, and would support the movements of private vehicles, active transport, and bus services. - The northern extent will run through the urban services employment area serviced by various businesses including food retail and will develop into a vibrant centre serving the local community and Precinct employees. - The southern extent of the link will pass through industrial areas, and the Duck River access will be a shared access that will also service both private light vehicle and heavy vehicle movements.
 This section will experience limited activation but is still expected to play an important role for active transport users travelling to the south and east of the Precinct. - The new north-south road located to the west of Rosehill Racecourse and connecting to Grand Avenue will function as a vibrant civic space, providing access the new entertainment district.
 Supported by the new light rail connectivity, this street will form the core of the Precinct's evening economy and provide recreational value to both residents and visitors alike.
-High pedestrian activity and slow traffic movements are expected along this street.
+High pedestrian activity and slow traffic movements are expected along this street. - Within the urban services area, the road environment will facilitate both pedestrian and vehicle movements.
+While some activation is expected due to the density of businesses in this area, activity is expected to be concentrated along the north-south link.

-- Within the urban services area, the road environment will facilitate both pedestrian and vehicle movements.
-While some activation is expected due to the density of businesses in this area, activity is expected to be concentrated along the north-south link. - Roads located to the southern section of the Precinct will primarily service heavy vehicle movements generated by the industrial areas.
+• Roads located to the southern section of the Precinct will primarily service heavy vehicle movements generated by the industrial areas.
 Little activation will occur in these areas as Precinct activity will be concentrated in areas separated and protected from heavy vehicle traffic.